RHINOPLASTY NEW JERSEY PLASTIC SURGERY

 Septorhinoplasty is surgery to fix both your nose (also called rhinoplasty) and your nasal septum (also called septoplasty).
 The nasal septum is the narrow wall of tissue that separates your nostrils (hole opening of the nose).
 You may need a septorhinoplasty if you have a deviated septum.
 With a deviated septum, the septum wall inside your nose is crooked and blocks some air passing through.
 You may also need this surgery if your nose is misshaped due to an injury such as trauma.
 People who want to improve the appearance of their nose may also have this surgery.
 With septorhinoplasty, you may be able to breathe better and have the appearance of your nose improved.

-Dr. Zubowski also offers nose job or rhinoplasty simulation software to help you visualize your plastic surgery results.
+Dr. Zubowski and Dr. Gandolfi also offer nose job or rhinoplasty simulation software to help you visualize your plastic surgery results.
 With this virtual nose job tool, you can reshape parts of your nose to experiment and see what your ideal nose may look like.
 The nose job simulator tool works great for cases where you need to change your nose’s side profile, or narrow your nose’s front profile.

 For individuals who have undergone a rhinoplasty procedure, but are unsatisfied or upset with the results, revision rhinoplasty is the most viable option for restoring beauty to the face.
 A revision rhinoplasty procedure involves resculpting the nose tissue to better fit the facial features, especially after the case of a poorly performed primary rhinoplasty.